Braden-Hicklin/CS290/assignment4/README.md

 the scraping.
 In the future I will do more research on how to use these libraries and see if there are other libraries that would suit my needs better.
 Otherwise, I think if I were to follow through with these libraries I would find a way to export the data to a .json file and then convert that .json to a dictionary in a seperate
 .js script that would then initialize the datatable used for the html script.

-## ADDITIONAL INFO
-I included my assignment 3 html file to satisfy some of the assignments requirements since I had used some javascript in the previous assignment to utilize onclick methods.